 Abstract

-MS425 describes the purpose and contents of the Resource Centre Operational Level Agreement, the Resource Provider Operational Level Agreement and the EGI.eu Operational Level Agreement.
+MS425 describes the purpose and contents of the Resource Centre Operational Level Agreement, the Resource infrastructure Provider Operational Level Agreement and the EGI.eu Operational Level Agreement.

-The document provides information about the technical tools developed and deployed for service level monitoring and reporting, the existing processes for service level management and the work plan for PY4.
+The document also provides information about the technical tools developed and deployed for service level monitoring and reporting, the existing processes for service level management and the work plan for PY4.

 Copyright notice